| Erasing Wonders of Life

 Guests could enter the theater through the exit doors to see a promotional film about Disney Vacation Club.

-In 2009, 2010, and 2011, the theater showed Seasons of the Vine, with music by Bruce Broughton and narration by Jeremy Irons.
+During Food & Wine Festivals since 2009, the theater has been showing Seasons of the Vine, with music by Bruce Broughton and narration by Jeremy Irons.

 In 2011, an HGTV video alternated with Seasons of the Vine.